pmunts/muntsos/README.md

     Raspberry Pi 3, the Raspberry Pi 4 does not need a separate USB Gadget kernel.
-The old obsolete BeagleBones, the Raspberry Pi 4 Model B, and the Raspberry Pi 5 Model B all have a USB controller dedicated to the USB Mini-A/USB micro-A/USB-C power connector that is entirely separate from the USB controller dedicated to the USB-A receptacle(s).
+The old obsolete BeagleBones, the Raspberry Pi 4 Model B, and the Raspberry Pi 5 Model B all have a USB controller dedicated to the USB Mini-A/USB micro-A/USB-C power receptacle that is entirely separate from the USB controller dedicated to the USB-A receptacle(s).
 The BeagleBone family never needed a separate USB Gadget kernel and neither do the Raspberry Pi 4 or 5.

-    The direction (host or peripheral) of the Raspberry Pi 4 Model B (and the Raspberry Pi 5 Model B) USB-C connector is set in the device tree, by adding either **`dtoverlay=dwc2,dr_mode=host`** or **`dtoverlay=dwc2,dr_mode=peripheral`** to **`/boot/config.txt`**.
+    The direction (host or peripheral) of the Raspberry Pi 4 Model B (and the Raspberry Pi 5 Model B) USB-C receptacle is set in the device tree, by adding either **`dtoverlay=dwc2,dr_mode=host`** or **`dtoverlay=dwc2,dr_mode=peripheral`** to **`/boot/config.txt`**.
-    This may or may work on CM4/CM5 carrier boards: The [Compute Module 4 IO
+    This may or may not work on CM4/CM5 carrier boards: The [Compute Module 4 IO
     Board](https://www.raspberrypi.com/products/compute-module-4-io-board)
     can be placed into USB peripheral mode but the [Waveshare CM4-Duino](https://www.waveshare.com/wiki/CM4-Duino) cannot.